Exact solution of the two-axis two-spin Hamiltonian: SUMMARY

 \section{SUMMARY}

 In this work, a systematic procedure for calculating exact solution of the 2A2S Hamiltonian is presented by using the Bethe ansatz method.
 It is shown that the 2A2S Hamiltonian can be expressed in terms of the generators of two copies of SU(1,1) algebra after the Jordan-Schwinger boson realization of the two related SU(2) algebras.
 Thus, eigenstates of the 2A2S Hamiltonian can be expressed as SU(1,1) type Bethe ansatz states, by which eigen-energies and the corresponding eigenstates are derived.
 To avoid solving a set of non-linear Bethe ansatz equations involved, the related extended Heine-Stieltjes polynomials are constructed, whose zeros are just components of a root of the Bethe ansatz equations.
 Symmetry properties of excited levels of the 2A2S system and those of zeros of the related extended Heine-Stieltjes polynomials are also discussed.
 As an example, the two equal spin case is analysed in detail.
 It is shown that the $(2S+1)^2$ dimensional energy matrix in the uncoupled two-spin basis, where $S=S_{1}=S_{2}$ is the quantum number of the two spins, can be decomposed into $2S-\mu+1$ dimensional bi-diagonal sub-matrices for $\mu=0,1,\cdots, 2S$ with two-fold degeneracy for $\mu\neq0$, which clearly demonstrates the advantages of the Bethe ansatz method over the direct diagonalization in the original uncoupled two-spin basis.
 Furthermore, in the two equal spin case, it is shown that the levels in each band labelled by $\mu$ are symmetric with respect to the zero energy plane perpendicular to the level diagram and that the excited states are always well entangled.

-The procedure may be used in calculating other physical quantities of the system, especially when the number of particles is large.
+.3cm {In comparison to the direct diagonalization of the 2A2S Hamiltonian in the uncoupled two-spin basis with $S_{1}=S_{2}=k/2$, the size of the energy matrix increases with $k$ quadratically, while the size of the energy sub-matrices constructed by the Bethe ansatz method shown in this paper increases with $k$ linearly, which makes the diagonalization more efficient and doable for large spin cases.
+For example, when the two spins are large with $k\sim 10^{10}$, the diagonalization of the bidiagonal matrices with $10^{10}$ in size can be carried out on a current day computer, while the direct diagonalization of the energy matrix in the original two-spin basis with $10^{20}$ in size becomes a formidable task.
+Therefore, the results shown in this paper should be useful for large spin cases in Bose-Einstein condensates \cite{bec}.

+.3cm Further analysis of the model using the Bethe ansatz solution, such as computing the overlaps of the eigenstates with the two-spin squeezed state as suggested in \cite{2222} and other physical quantities of the system, especially in the thermodynamic limit by using a similar procedure in \cite{cr}, is beyond the scope of this paper and will be part of our future work to be presented elsewhere.}